 I have become short of breath, as if I’ve been caught out in something, as if word has just come down that the headmaster wishes to see me.

-‘You know, I could be the next Margaret Attwood,’ Evelyn says.
+‘You know, I could be the next Margaret Atwood,’ Evelyn says.

 I feel as if I’m sinking beneath the weight of someone else’s destiny.